Dental implants are an ideal solution to replace missing teeth. Not only do they look and feel like your natural teeth, they function just like them.

 A dental implant is comprised of two main parts, the surgical and restorative phase.
 The titanium root form is surgically implanted into your jawbone.
 This form will serve just like your tooth’s natural root.
 Then, the bone grows around it in a process called osseointegration.
 You can see this illustrated in the image shown.

-Then, during the restorative process, either Dr. Rothwell or Dr. Lenick will place a porcelain crown directly onto the fixture.
+Dr. Rothwell refers the surgery to an oral surgery specialist.
+Then, during the restorative process, Dr. Rothwell will place a porcelain crown directly onto the fixture.
 This is the portion of the tooth that is visible above the gumline.
 It will be made to blend in beautifully with your surrounding teeth.

 There is a healing period where the bone fuses with the implant that takes place between these two processes.
 The duration varies between patients, but can last up to six months.